LATEST CORONAVIRUS (COVID-19) UPDATES:

 If a follow-up inspection is deemed necessary, it must be scheduled at least 72 hours in advance.

-Environmental Division Office.
+Pay the license fee.
 The licensing year runs from July 1 through June 30, and the license fee must be paid annually before July 1 to avoid penalties.

 Other Agencies to